rivkastroh/Wit/README.md

-wit – Version Control System Using Click
+Wit – Version Control System Using Click

 A simple version control system called wit, similar to Git.
 The system allows users to manage file versions, add files for tracking, make commits, and view version history.